 There are three plan options available to renters:

 - Every Month

 When you select your plan and click the “Add Credit Boost” button, you’ll also have the option to report past rent payments you’ve made via the RentRedi app at an additional cost.
-The more rent payments you report now or in the future, the more the credit TransUnion will factor into your score.
+The more rent payments you report now or in the future, the more the credit TransUnion and Experian will factor into your score.

 Does a late rent payment affect my credit score?